Synetraa1/Synetraa1/README.md

 I'm a passionate software developer student from Finland, on a journey to expand my programming knowledge and design skills.
 My coding journey on GitHub began in April 2024 after building confidence through platforms like freeCodeCamp.
 Currently, I'm focusing on front-end development and mastering design tools like Figma and React to create seamless, responsive web experiences.

+Currently developing a brand and plan for a project.
+Hence the inactivity, as most of these are done on Figma and Jira.

 ## 🛠️ Technical Skills
 |  Frontend  |  Design | Other |
 | ------------- | ------------- | ------------- |